10 Crazy Things You Never Knew About Walt Disney World

-The size of the entire Walt Disney World resort is 40 Square miles, or the size of San Francisco.
+The size of the entire Walt Disney World resort is 40 square miles, or the size of San Francisco.
 You heard me.
 The same size as the city of San Francisco.
 Needless to say, that dwarfs other U.S. theme parks.

 It's not easy keeping the magic alive.
-Disney World employs 62,000 people, making it the largest single-site employer in the country.
+Disney World employs nearly 70,000 people, making it the largest single-site employer in the country.

-Every single day, more than 200 pairs of sunglasses are turned in to the Lost and Found department at Disney World.
+Every single day, an average of 210 pairs of sunglasses are turned in to the incredible Lost and Found department at Disney World.
 Good luck sifting through that pile if your aviators go missing over in Toon Town.

 Giant turkey legs were first introduced at Disney World the 90s, and became such a popular item that they were quickly introduced to the other parks.
-More than 1.6 million turkey drumsticks are consumed at the resort every year, and you can even buy all sorts of gear (t-shirts, hats, etc.) with pictures of turkey legs on them.
+More than 2 million turkey drumsticks are consumed at Disneyland and Disney World every year, and you can even buy all sorts of gear (t-shirts, hats, etc.) with pictures of turkey legs on them.

 Who would have thought?
 More than 30 tons of fruits and vegetables are grown each year at EPCOT's Land Pavilion and used in the resort's restaurants and cafes.

 6. Liberty Oak gets around

 The Liberty Oak, which stands in Liberty Square in the Magic Kingdom, has spawned over 500 young oak trees via its harvested acorns.

 7. There's a hotel suite inside Cinderella's Castle